 But why does the audience’s attention leave?

-3 Reasons Why You Lose Your Audience’s Attention
+How to Talk to an Audience: 3 Reasons Why You Lose Their Attention

 1) We hunt for information